 string:Returns / Sets the element's src attribute, which specifies a URI for the location of an image to display on the graphical submit button, if the value of type is image; otherwise it is ignored.

-string:Returns / Sets the document's width attribute, which defines the width of the image displayed for the button, if the value of type is image.
+string:Returns / Sets the element's width attribute, which defines the width of the image displayed for the button, if the value of type is image.

 string: Returns / Sets the element's accept attribute, containing comma-separated list of file types accepted by the server when type is file.

-Array of FileSystemEntry objects describing the currently-selected files or directories.
+Array of FileSystemEntry objects:Describes the currently selected files or directories.

 Properties that apply only to text/number-containing or elements

 string: Returns / Sets the element's autocomplete attribute, indicating whether the value of the control can be automatically completed by the browser.
 Ignored if the value of the type attribute is hidden, checkbox, radio, file, or a button type (button, submit, reset, image).
 Possible values are: on: the browser can autocomplete the value using previously stored value off: the user must explicity enter a value

 string:Returns / Sets the element's max attribute, containing the maximum (numeric or date-time) value for this item, which must not be less than its minimum (min attribute) value.

 long:Returns / Sets the element's maxlength attribute, containing the maximum number of characters (in Unicode code points) that the value can have.
 (If you set this to a negative number, an exception will be thrown.)

 string:Returns / Sets the element's min attribute, containing the minimum (numeric or date-time) value for this item, which must not be greater than its maximum (max attribute) value.

 long:Returns / Sets the element's minlength attribute, containing the minimum number of characters (in Unicode code points) that the value can have.
 (If you set this to a negative number, an exception will be thrown.)